-With regard to the appointment and replacement of Directors, the Company is governed by its Articles of Association, the Companies Act and related legislation.
+With regard to the appointment and replacement of Directors, the Company is governed by its Articles of Association, the Companies Act 2006 and related legislation.
 The Articles themselves may be amended by special resolution of the shareholders.
 The powers of Directors are described in the Articles of Association, copies of which are available on request.

-31. Ultimate parent undertaking and controlling party
+29. Ultimate parent undertaking and controlling party

 The immediate parent undertaking is North West Electricity Networks (UK) Ltd, a company incorporated and registered in the United Kingdom.
-The address of the immediate parent undertaking is Borron Street, Stockport, Cheshire SK1 2JD.
+The registered address of the immediate parent undertaking is Borron Street, Stockport, Cheshire SK1 2JD.
+This is the smallest group in which the results of the Company are consolidated and these consolidated accounts can be obtained from the above address.

-The ultimate parent undertaking is North West Electricity Networks (Jersey) Ltd ("NWEN (Jersey)"), a company incorporated and registered in Jersey.
+The ultimate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey.
 The address of the ultimate parent company is: 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.
+This is the largest group in which the results of the Company are consolidated.